ElliNet13/mcTranslate/README.md

 So yeah it's ment for **vanilla** Minecraft, **not** modded.

 If you put it in modded Minecraft only vanilla text will be translated.

+Can do much more with translate-shell, see node main.js --help for args